jedinym/sqc-text/main.typ

 == MetaCentrum
-The _MetaCentrum_ virtual organization provides computing resources to all students and employees of academic institutions in the Czech Republic.
+The _MetaCentrum_ virtual organization provides computing resources to all students and employees of academic institutions in the Czech Republic @metacentrum.
 Membership is free, with the requirement that members acknowledge _MetaCentrum_ in their publications.